-The premise of natural skin care is that is it less toxic by having fewer of those ‘nasty’ synthetic and man-made chemical molecules that can damage our cells.
-As it’s uncertain what damage we face through a lifetime of use of various chemicals in our personal care products, the assumption is that natural skin care is safer.
+The premise of natural skincare is that is it less toxic by having fewer of those ‘nasty’ synthetic and man-made chemical molecules that are alleged to damage our cells.
+As it’s uncertain what damage we face through a lifetime of use of various chemicals in our personal care products and through exposure to chemicals elsewhere in clothing, carpets, paints, pollution and so on, the assumption is that natural skincare is safer.

 Of course, we can have allergic reactions to naturally-derived skin care too.
 Essentials oil come with strict information on how to use them and in what percentage to dilute them in carrier oils.
 Photo-toxicity is an issue with most citrus oils for example and there are many other natural ingredients that could prove toxic is misused.

-As consumers, I feel we can decipher natural skin care ingredients in a more transparent way than those of most regular brands.
+As consumers, I feel we can decipher natural skincare ingredients in a more transparent way than those of most regular brands.
 If we choose products with fewer ingredients then we can identify easier which ingredient may be causing any reaction we might suffer.
 It is vitally important to read the labels of natural products with a hawk eye too; some brands sporting terms like natural, organic, pure, fragrance free and the like will still contain synthetic ingredients.
-I’ve another post on labeling coming up soon.
+I’ve a post on reading cosmetics labels.

 There is one last question to answer in this long discussion…

-As natural skin care’s ingredients vary and aren’t consistent as in chemically-made skin care, the outcome of using them to address a skin complaint it less predictable.
+As natural skincare’s ingredients vary and aren’t consistent as in chemically-made skincare, the outcome of using them to address a skin complaint is less predictable.
 The constituents of olive oil, for example, vary enormously from region and type of olive and according to the pressing.
 The active botanical elements within the oil will vary too.

-Also, if your skin has been used to non-natural skin care for years, it will take time for those toxins to release and be expelled.
+Also, if your skin has been used to non-natural skincare for years, it will take time for it to adjust.
 Sometimes, you’ll find your skin gets worse before it gets better as it adjusts to a new all natural beauty routine.
-And, the final word goes to diet: if you’re not eating a healthy skin food diet, then no skin care in the world will work overnight, if at all!
+And, the final word goes to diet: if you’re not eating a healthy skin food diet, then no skincare in the world will work overnight, if at all!

 *I found this book very informative, if a little dated: Cosmetics Unmasked: Your Family Guide to Safe Cosmetics and Allergy-free Toiletries.
 Authors:Dr Stephen Antczak and Gina Antczak.